AyazRahman/Calorie-Tracker-App/README.md

 # Calorie-Tracker-App

-Calorie tracker app was developed to help users
+Calorie tracker app was developed to help users track their daily calorie intake.
+FatSecret api was integrated to get information about food and google pic api was used to get relevant food information.
+The app can also generate calorie intake reports for the user and show nearby parks on a map.

 ## What I learned